Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: The NIMM benchmark.

+\textbf{Datasets.} Neural-integrated mechanistic modeling has been widely applied across a variety of domains, including public health~\cite{chopra2022differentiable, guan2025framework, datta2025calypso, cui2025identifying}, clinical health~\cite{geng2017prediction, holt2024automatically}, and materials science~\cite{liu2022integrating}.
+Accordingly, in the NIMM benchmark, we include datasets from all three domains.
+An overview of the datasets is shown in Figure~\ref{fig:dataset}.

+The three subsets have different tasks (\underline{Point \ding{183}}).
+In this section, we describe the \textbf{Public Health} subset.
+The \textbf{Clinical Health} and \textbf{Materials Science} subsets are described in detail in Appendix~\ref{appendix:cancer} and Appendix~\ref{appendix:materials}, respectively.
+For the \textbf{Public Health} domain, we use four widely used datasets from prior work: influenza data from the United States (Influenza-USA), methicillin-resistant \textit{Staphylococcus aureus} data from Virginia (MRSA-Virginia), and COVID-19 data from two South American cities—Bogota (COVID-Bogota) and Medellin (COVID-Medellin).

-\textbf{Task Description.} For public health, we adopt spatial-temporal forecasting as the main task for evaluating the effectiveness of the generated mechanistic models, which is one of the most popular tasks in epidemics (\underline{Point \ding{183}}).
+\textbf{Task Formulation.} For public health, we adopt spatial-temporal forecasting as the main task for evaluating the effectiveness of the generated mechanistic models, which is one of the most popular tasks in epidemics.
+Accordingly, we consider $D$ as a spatial-temporal dataset, where $D_{l, t}$ denotes the signals for the location $l \in \{1,...,L\}$ at timestamp $t$.
+The predicted parameters $\theta$ are also \textit{spatially-} and \textit{time-varying}, where $\theta_{l,t}$ denotes the predicted mechanistic parameter for the location $l$ at the timestamp $t$.
+This fine-grained formulation enables the mechanistic model to better adapt to heterogeneous dynamics across both space and time.
+We also note that the signals $D_{l,t} \in \mathbb{R}^d$ may be multivariate, containing a \textit{subset} of the $d_\mathcal{X}$-dimensional states (e.g., infection counts) together with other heterogeneous contextual features (\underline{Point \ding{182}}).

 Formally, the problem goal is to use data till time $T$, namely $\{{D}_{:,t}\}_{t=1}^T$, to predict $\{{\hat{y}}_{:, t}\}_{t=T+1}^{T+H}$, e.g., the number of infections and deaths during the time period $[T+1, T+H]$, where $H$ is the forecast horizon.
 More specifically, the historical data $\{{D}_{:, t}\}_{t=1}^T$ is used to train the compositional model $f$ as in Equation~\ref{eqn:train}.
 In the inference stage, given the historical data, the neural network component $f^{NN}$ first generates spatially- and time-varying parameters $\theta_{{l, t}}, l \in \{1,...,L\}, t\in\{1,...,T+H\}$.
 Then the mechanistic component $f^{mech}$ is run $T+H$ steps under these predicted parameters, where the last $H$ simulation steps serve as our forecasts.